 If your answer to any of the questions posed above is yes, then we can help ... right here in the Monroe County Clerk’s Office!

 Please click here for information about the NYSAFE Act Opt-Out Privacy Form.
 The form is located at the bottom of the State Police web page.

 Please click here for information about the New York Secure Ammunition and Firearms Enforcement Act (NYSAFE ACT).

 About Our County Clerk

-Cheryl Dinolfo is the current Monroe County Clerk.
-She is the 37th person to hold this office.
+Cheryl Dinolfo was the most recent Monroe County Clerk.
+She was the 37th person to hold this office.
 The first Monroe County Clerk was Nathaniel Rochester, who took office following the creation of the County of Monroe in 1821.

 The office of Monroe County Clerk is a position that is elected on a countywide basis.
 The County Clerk is one of four elected administrative offices in Monroe County: County Clerk, County Executive, County Sheriff and District Attorney.
 County Clerks are Constitutional Officers, as their office is prescribed for in the Constitution of the State of New York.
 The term of office for County Clerk is four years.

 The County Clerk oversees the operation of the Monroe County Clerk’s Office, which is a $90 million per year enterprise, and is responsible for the following duties: